 The “mkdir” command is used to create new directories or folders on the remote system as shown below.

-Hope this guide was helpful.
-I will be back with “part 2” soon.
+Hope this meterpreter cheat sheet was helpful.
+I will be back with “part 2” of meterpreter cheat sheet soon.